Epic 7 Day Northern Lights Winter Self Drive Tour of the Golden Circle & North Iceland

 On the fifth day, make a stop at the beautiful Hraunfossar and Barnafoss waterfalls, where the water gently cascades into the river below.
 Nearby is Deildartunguhver, home of the largest hot spring in Europe.

-History buffs may also enjoy a visit to Snorrastofa, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote saga Heimskringla in the 13th century.
+History buffs may also enjoy visiting Snorrastofa, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote the saga Heimskringla in the 13th century.

-Another recommended stop on the way back to Reykjavík is at the Icelandic settlement exhibition in Borgarnes, and at Fossatún, a waterfall said to be guarded by a troll woman named Drifa.
+Other recommended stops on the way back to Reykjavík are the Icelandic settlement exhibition in Borgarnes and Fossatún waterfall, said to be guarded by a troll woman named Drifa.

 You'll spend the night in Reykjavík.